 If you stumbled across this article, you’ve probably experienced tiny bubbles in your coffee when pouring it and wondered why this is happening.
 Is there residual soap in your coffee pot or cup?
 Most likely, this is not the case.

-The bubbles you see when pouring your cup of coffee are due to carbon dioxide.
+The bubbles or foam you see when pouring your coffee are due to carbon dioxide.
 These gases get trapped within the coffee beans during the roasting process.
-Although they are gradually released over time, this process increases when the coffee beans are ground and brewed.
+They are gradually released over time, but the rate at which this occurs increases when the coffee beans are ground and brewed.
 But is this a good thing?

 Like the bubbles you see when you open a soda can, carbon dioxide is released, creating that great fizz in your cup.
 This is very similar to what is happening in your cup of coffee.

 Where do the Bubbles in Coffee Come From?

 We briefly described why your coffee sometimes has little bubbles on top, but let’s discuss why this happens a bit further.
 It all starts when the beans are in the coffee roaster.
 As they begin to roast, the heat causes a reaction between the amino acids and carbohydrates in the coffee beans, also known as the Maillard reaction.

 Certain gases, such as Carbon Dioxide or CO2, get trapped inside the beans.
 Once the CO2 becomes trapped, the beans begin degassing (release the gases) quickly the first couple days after being roasted, and then more slowly for the following weeks.
 In fact, 40% of the gases leave the beans in the first twenty-four hours.